 I recommend this gentle part of the world for walking.
 It will deepen your appreciation of your surroundings, and moving side-by-side with someone is perfect for meaningful exchanges.

-*Travels with a donkey in the Cevennes by Robert Louis Stevenson 1879
+This is part of a travel blog entitled Walking Without a Donkey, a nod to Travels with a donkey in the Cevennes by Robert Louis Stevenson written in 1879

 The New Forest Walking Festival is between 12 – 27 August 2019